sarasrking/jupyter-notebooks-intro/_episodes/03-Why-use-Jupyter-Notebooks_.md

 ---
-title: "Why use Jupyter Notebooks"
+title: "Why use Jupyter Notebooks?"
 teaching: 30
 exercises: 1
-question:
+questions:
-- Why use Jupyter Notebooks?
+- What are Jupyter Notebooks used for?
 objectives:
 - Understand why notebooks are used and who uses them
 activity: